-The fund's liabilities include accrued compensation to the fund's managers, custodians, tax liabilities, non-liquidated purchases and other liabilities relating to the fund.
+The Fund's liabilities include accrued compensation to the Investment Managers, custodians, tax liabilities, non-liquidated purchases and other liabilities relating to the Fund.

-As the Fund comprises share classes, the value of a fund unit is determined considering the conditions associated with each share class.
-The value of a fund unit in a share class in the Fund comprises the value of the unit class divided by the number of units in circulation for the share class in question.
+The value of a fund unit is the value of the Fund divided by the number of units in circulation.

-Sale and redemption of Fund units
+Section 9 Sale and redemption of fund units